turkaysoftware/vimera/README.md

 # Vimera - Hash Analysis Software

->_**Note:** We are releasing the final Vimera update of 2024.
-Thank you for your continued support, and we are excited to announce that new versions will be available starting from the second quarter of 2025._

 **Vimera** is a **hash analysis software** developed by **Eray Türkay**.
 It has advanced features such as File Hash, Text Hash and Hash Comparison.
 It is programmed only in **C# and .NET Framework**.
 And it's **completely free**!

 [Click here](https://www.turkaysoftware.com/vimera) for full specifications.